 7) Dessert cutlery etiquette

-On formal occasions, always eat dessert with a pair of utensils.
-Usually a fork and a knife.
-Exceptions are soft desserts that can be eaten with just a spoon.
-Such as Mascarpone.
+On formal occasions, always eat dessert with a pair of utensils, usually a fork and a knife.
+Exceptions are soft desserts that can be eaten with just a spoon, such as mascarpone.

-Treat fruit forks, knives, and spoons in the same way as dessert cutlery.
+Use fruit forks, knives, and spoons in the same way as dessert cutlery.

 8) Special cutlery etiquette